 "Yeah, what is it?
 Harry asked, his excitement bubbling out.

 "Ow!
-Remus, I hate portkeys enough without not being able to see where I land," he yelled.
+Remus!
+I hate portkeys enough without not being able to see where I land," he yelled.
 He heard Remus stifle a laugh.
+Harry tried to remove the blindfold, but was unsuccessful – it must have been charmed to stay put.
 "Where are you, Remus?" he called, getting to his feet, feeling around blindly for him.
 "This is a really bad surprise!
 When you want to give me another surprise, don't do this!
 Give it to me in a box or something," he grumbled slightly.
 Remus couldn't contain himself any longer; and he erupted into fits of laughter.

 "Just say put, I'll be right back," Remus said, after he got control of himself, and Harry heard his footsteps leave the room and start to fade.